ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 Loops in functional programming work in a different way: they are mappings, from one collection to another, when lists of integers are morphed into a list of squares, or they are summed into a total.
 The principle of declaration is fundamental.
-Functional programmers *say* that this result squared list is the application of a function `square` on each of the members of another list, imperative programming has us produce a square successively `n` times.
+Functional programmers *say* that this result squared list is the application of a function `square` on each of the members of another list, imperative programming has us create `n` squares and insert them into a list at the `i`th position.
 In functional programming, the upper limit `n` is trivial, in imperative programming it is necessary.

 Doing something `n` times in functional programming is tricky, because the pattern is sometimes invalid.
 Any loop is fundamentally a